vanchelo/laravel-console/README.md

-# Laravel 4 Console
+# Laravel 5 Console

-In-browser console for Laravel 4 PHP framework.
+In-browser console for Laravel 5 PHP framework.

-This bundle executes your code within `ConsoleController@postExecute` context, and displays the produced output.
+This package executes your code within `ConsoleController@execute` context, and displays the produced output.

 The purpose is to easily test your stuff without creating garbage routes and controllers just to run something, ...
 I'm sure you know what I'm talking about :)